 Hey, kids!
-Would you like your artwork to appear on the Annual Youth Birding Competition T-shirt?
+Would you like your artwork to appear on the annual Youth Birding Competition T-shirt?
 How about winning an Amazon gift card for free art supplies?
-Then plan on taking part in the 2020 T-shirt Art Contest!
-Read about the 2019 contest and winners.
+Then plan on taking part in the Youth Birding Competition's T-shirt Art Contest!